-Also, in February 2013, the Corporation, through a wholly-owned subsidiary, entered into an agreement with Dollar City, a value retailer established in El Salvador, Guatemala and Colombia, pursuant to which it shares business expertise and provides sourcing services to Dollar City.
+Also, in February 2013, the Corporation, through a wholly-owned subsidiary, entered into an agreement with Dollar City, an independently-owned and operated value retailer with operations in El Salvador, Guatemala and Colombia founded in 2009, pursuant to which it shares business expertise and provides sourcing services to Dollar City.
 The Corporation believes that this partnership with a reputable local partner with strong business experience will allow Dollarama to assess the growth opportunity in Latin America, while remaining focused on strengthening its leading position in the Canadian market.
-However, if the product offering is not well received by local consumers or if Dollar City is unable to establish locally the Dollarama concept and successfully develop its store network, this could adversely affect Dollarama's plan to expand its footprint in Latin America.
+The Corporation holds an option to acquire a 50.1% interest in Dollar City, exercisable starting on February 4, 2020.
+The Corporation's decision on whether or not to exercise this option will be an important determinant of growth prospects in Latin America and will also affect the Corporation's risk profile.